theupdateframework/specification/tuf-spec.md

-  * **4.5**. **Perform a preorder depth-first search for metadata about the desired target, beginning with the top-level targets role.**  Note: If metadata requested in steps 4.5.1 - 4.5.2.3 cannot be downloaded nor validated, end the search and report that the target cannot be found.
+  * **4.5**. **Perform a preorder depth-first search for metadata about the desired target, beginning with the top-level targets role.**  Note: If any metadata requested in steps 4.5.1 - 4.5.2.3 cannot be downloaded nor validated, end the search and report that the target cannot be found.

     * **4.5.1**.
 If this role has been visited before, then skip this role (so